Reg Foggerdy – 6 Days without water

 Location: Western Australia

-Reg Foggerdy was a 62 year old grandfather from Perth during the time of his story which happened in 2015.
-He was in a remote area of Western Australia with his brother on a hunting trip which was focused in hunting one particular feral camel they had permission to shoot.
+Reg Foggerdy was a 62-year-old grandfather from Perth during the time of his story which happened in 2015.
+He was in a remote area of Western Australia with his brother on a hunting trip that was focused on hunting one particular feral camel they had permission to shoot.
 After sighting the camel, Reg slowly crept closer with his hunting rifle and fired a shot, but the bullet only managed to wound the camel and it ran off into the outback.

 He didn’t recognize any of his surroundings and wasn’t even sure which way it was back to camp, but began to walk in what he thought was the right direction and ended up making his situation much worse.